the-aerospace-corporation/mtip-cameo-plugin/CONTRIBUTING GUIDELINES.md

 -	Proposing new features
 ## We Develop with Github
 We use github to host code, to track issues and feature requests, as well as accept pull requests.
-## Any contributions you make will be under the Apche License 2.0
-In short, when you submit code changes, your submissions are understood to be under the same Apache License 2.0 that covers the project.
-Feel free to contact the maintainers if that's a concern.

 ## Report bugs using Github's issues
 We use GitHub issues to track public bugs.
 Report a bug by opening a new issue.
 Write bug reports with detail, background, and sample code.
 Reports should include (not required):